latest nhpb_banner 1__compressed2

 Alamance County Community Services Agency assistance programs.

-The working poor and people looking to exit poverty in the counties of Alamance and Caswell are the main clients of Community Services Agency.
-The non-profit organization may be able to refer people to basic needs as well as long term, case management and educational services.
+The community action organization may be able to refer people to basic needs as well as long term, case management and educational services.
 More information on their services are below.

 Emergency food assistance is provided.
 The agency relies on USDA commodities and donations from the community to operate pantries and soup kitchens, and there may even be special seasonal resources such as Christmas food or Thanksgiving programs.
 Usually a three day supply of free groceries are supplied.
+Or look here for details on food banks in North Carolina.

 Congregate meal sites are available as well.
 The focus if these locations is on assisting senior citizens from Alamance County with their nutritional needs, and they may receive free meals and access to other activities, such as information on applying for Medicare and government benefits.